astronomer/docs/archived_software_docs/version-0.29/deferrable-operators.md

 - The triggerer runs the task's Trigger periodically to check whether the condition has been met.
 - Once the Trigger condition succeeds, the task is again queued by the Scheduler.
 This time, when the task is picked up by a worker, it begins to complete its main function.

-For more information on how deferrable operators work and how to use them, see the [Airflow Guide for Deferrable operators](deferrable-operators.md) or the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html).
+For more information on how deferrable operators work and how to use them, see the [Apache Airflow® Guide for Deferrable operators](deferrable-operators.md) or the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html).

 ## Astro Runtime prerequisites